Students

 Description: This activity will consist of a public presentation of the progress made in the research of each of the students in a line of research.
 After the presentation, there will be a question and answer session in which any teacher or student may participate by raising questions or making recommendations.
 There will be one seminar per academic year, which will be held in July.
 The presentation will be held in Spanish.
 At the end of this activity, the student will have been able to structure and present the progress made in his/her research and discuss the achievements made.
 Each line of research will propose a moderator for its workshop, who will be ratified by the academic committee.
 The moderator will be in charge of organizing and facilitating the workshop.
 This activity supports the achievement of the basic competencies CB12, CB13 and CB15 and the capacities CA05 and CA06.
 Furthermore, the research work carried out during the thesis, which is reported on in the annual workshops, supports the achievement of the CA03 capability.
 All students must participate in this activity.
 The seminar will be held on the same date for all students in the research line, without distinction based on type of dedication.

-Control procedure: The moderator will control attendance at the activity by collecting the signature of the attendees on an attendance sheet.
-Participation in the workshop will be taken into account by the academic committee when writing the report on the student's activity document.
-The activity will be evaluated by the teaching staff of the line of research, who will take into account the clarity of the presentation, the student's defense of the achievements of his/her research and the response given to the questions posed.
+Monitoring Procedure: The moderator will monitor attendance by collecting attendees' signatures on an attendance sheet.
+The academic committee will take into account the workshop's participation in the student's activity report.
+The activity will be evaluated by the research faculty, who will consider the clarity of the presentation, the student's defense of their research achievements, and their responses to the questions posed.

 Specialization seminar by line of research